A Flexible Rich Text Editor for FileMaker, Built for Real-World Use

 Faster Scripting: Code Folding and Navigation Updates

-FileMaker 2025 introduces major improvements to the Script Workspace, giving developers the ability to move through complex scripts faster and write cleaner, more maintainable code.
+FileMaker 2025 introduces major improvements to the Script Workspace, enabling developers to navigate complex scripts more quickly and write cleaner, more maintainable code.

-These updates, which are focused on code folding, enhanced navigation tools, and better organizational controls, make scripting more efficient for both new and experienced developers.
+These updates, which focus on code folding, enhanced navigation tools, and improved organizational controls, make scripting more efficient for both new and experienced developers.

 Code Folding: Simplify Complex Logic